MathsCalculator/DoubleorNothingSimulator/README.md

 You can edit previous parameters by typing 'reset'<br />
 ETA exists for both processing modes, but is far more accurate in Single-Threaded mode<br />

-NOTE: Multi-Threading uses all available CPU cores / threads, your PC might slow down due to that fact,<br />
+NOTE: With Multi-Threading mode, be sure not to use all your CPU cores or your computer will be unusable while simulating.
-      so choose for Single-Threading if you wish to use your system along with the program actively simulating